Thursday, October 1, 2009

 So tenants don't find out about the foreclosure until some notice gets posted on the garage door?

 Well, not always.
 Very occasionally a landlord will tell the tenants that he's abandoning the property.
 Sometimes tenants find out that the building is in foreclosure when realtors who specialize in foreclosure sales start circling the building.
 Some landlords lied to their lenders, claiming to live at the property, and the tenants find themselves deluged with mail from the loan servicer or lender.
-And if you live in San Francisco, you should receive a warning from the County Assessor if a Notice of Default is filed on the property where you live.
+And if you live in San Francisco or Fresno County, you should receive a warning from the County Assessor if a Notice of Default is filed on the property where you live.

-Unfortunately, the Legislature dumped a provision that would have required that tenants receive a copy of the Notice of Default.
+Unfortunately, the Legislature has never enacted a provision that would have required that tenants receive a copy of the Notice of Default.
 Had tenants won the right to a copy of the Notice of Default, that would have given them an extra three months notice.
 The Legislature, though, was swayed by the argument of the mortgage bankers--that sending a copy of the Notice of Default would violate the landlord's privacy.
 Uh, the Notice of Default is a public record.
 (Oh, how I wish I could get away with making dumb arguments like that!)
 Many tenants, in fact, find out that a Notice of Default has been filed when realtors who handle foreclosure sales start nosing 'round the house.

-My landlord's lender has filed a notice of default.
+My landlord's lender has filed a Notice of Default.
 Can I move?

 If you have a month-to-month rental agreement, you can move at any time.
 Just send your landlord a letter stating that you'll be moving in 30 days.
 If you have a lease, you'll have to negotiate with your landlord to leave early, and there's not much you can do if he won't let you out of the lease.
 And your landlord may well want to continue collecting rent from you until the foreclosure.
 But your landlord cannot collect rent from you for periods after the foreclosure sale.
 (Some landlords have managed to collect rent for months after the building was taken back by the lender, and the tenants then have to sue the former landlord to recover the money.)